popoint/Cursor-Maze/README.md

 - Make sure you have PowerPoint 2016 or newer on Windows (Mac, Online, Mobile and Microsoft Teams are not supported!)
 - Download the latest version in [here](https://github.com/Kygekraqmak/Cursor-Maze/releases)
 #### Installer Version (RECOMMENDED):
-- Open the `Cursor Maze Setup.exe` file
+- Open the `Cursor-Maze-Setup.exe` file
 - Click `Yes` if you got the User Account Control prompt
 - Accept the License
 - Select the path you want to install Cursor Maze